-Mungo Outback Journey
+Mungo Outback Journeys

-Mungo National Park
+PRIVATE: 4 days in Mungo National Park

 Discover the animals and history of the Australian Outback at Lake Mungo in the Willandra Lakes World Heritage Area.
 Track majestic wildlife and travel expansive red sand plains sprinkled with Kangaroos, Emus, and Pink Cockatoos.